jbratcher/should-i-run/README.md

 ## Features:

-* Utilizing React, Fetch, Promises, stateful components
-* Real-world air quality data from locations around the globe
+* Real time weather conditions
-* Dynamic fetch of weather stations by location
+* Dynamic rating of weather conditions for outdoor acivities
-* Weather display of high-impact properties
+* Map your location or input a city location

 ## Future Features: